openefsa/foodex2-sca-frontend/README.md

 *Please note that FoodEx2 Smart Coding Application fully support the latest version of Chrome and Firefox.*

 ## Web components
-The fronted for the FoodEx2 Smart Coding Application has been developed starting from the base class provided by [Lit-Element](https://lit-element.polymer-project.org/) (from Polymer project).
-Each component has been built starting from the base Lit-Element class and hence connected to each other following the Polymer 3 framework requirements.
+The fronted for the FoodEx2 Smart Coding Application has been developed starting from the base class provided by [Lit](https://lit.dev/) (from Polymer project).
+Each component has been built starting from the base Lit class and hence connected to each other following the Polymer 3 framework requirements.

 In this section we describe the various web components that make up the home page of FoodEx2 SCA.
 These, in fact, have been designed exclusively to follow the web component directives and therefore allow reusability outside of this project.